FlawlessNa/Legends/README.md

   - [ ] Add slice creation from box objects used to crop a numpy array (considers the client margins as well)
   - [ ] Skill Specs Finder
   - [x] Mouse movements and mouse clicks
-  - [ ] Finalize Discord communications
+  - [ ] Finalize Discord communications - Control of which process are to respond to user commands
   - [ ] UnitTests on the botting library

 ### Documentation